-The crown jewel of the Colorado Rockies is the best place to find cool mountain adventure this summer.
+The crown jewel of the Colorado Rockies is the best place to find mountain adventure this fall.
 Here are a few insider tips to escape the crowds, find the perfect activity for your needs, and stay safe.

 Sitting at the entrance to the famed peaks and meadows of Rocky Mountain National Park (RMNP), the town of Estes Park is the epicenter of Colorado’s high country.
 Close to Denver and full of safe lodgings and campgrounds perfect for an extended stay, Estes Park offers up outdoor adventure for absolutely every experience level.
 Case in point: You can drive up Trail Ridge Road for a taste of the alpine or attempt multi-pitch big wall climbing lines on Longs Peak.
-It’s the perfect place to escape the oppressive heat of full summer and connect with the mountains—and there are plenty of options for safe, socially distanced fun up here right now.
+It’s the perfect place to revel in fall colors, har the elk bugle, and connect with the mountains—and there are plenty of options for safe, socially distanced fun up here right now.
 And while the park itself is a big draw, don’t confine your plans to it.
 There’s plenty of public land outside its boundaries that provides prime adventure.
 Dig in to our rundown of the reasons why you need to get to Estes Park this summer.

 The Less Visited Park